.

 Dissertations and theses are both academic research papers.
 The difference is that a dissertation is required to get a doctoral degree, while a thesis is often required for a master’s degree or even some undergraduate programs.
 A dissertation is the equivalent of a book, while a thesis is the equivalent of an article.
 A research paper is usually shorter, although papers can evolve into full-length articles.

-How to write a research paper step by step.
+How to write a research paper in 7 steps.

 Below is a step-by-step guide on how to write a research paper to help guide your process.